MLCL/Byblo/README.md

  * [Commons Logging 1.1.1](http://commons.apache.org/logging/) --- A very light weight wrapper API that enables logging frameworks to be configured and "plugged in" at runtime.

+In addition to the above, [JUnit 4](http://www.junit.org/) is required for unit testing the project.
+The download script will also retrieve this library.

 All except JCommander are available in pre-compiled binary form.
 Simply place the `.jar` files in the `/libs/` directory.
 In the case JCommander you must compile it first using [maven](http://maven.apache.org/).
 To streamline this process there is a script `/libs/download_libraries.sh`, which will attempt to automatically download (and compile where necessary) all the dependancies.

 ## Building